thoughtlesslabs/sublime-plain-text/README.md

 # sublime-plain-text
 A plain text editor with some basic functionality for Sublime Text

+### How to Install
+Clone this repository into your Packages folder for Sublime Text.

+It is automatically applied to all files ending with .txt

 ### Basic To Do List with some syntax

 done + tab - Using sublime completions this marks the line with "--", italicizes the text and changes its color to indicate a completed job